mahbubur-r/neocortexapi/source/MySEProject/AnomalyDetectionSample/README.md

 .......
 ```

-* After that, Spatial Pooler and Temporal Memory is initialized.
+* Following that, Temporal Memory and Spatial Pooler are initialized.

 ```csharp
 .....
 TemporalMemory tm = new TemporalMemory();
 SpatialPoolerMT sp = new SpatialPoolerMT(hpc);
 .....
 ```
-* After that, spatial pooler memory is added to cortex layer and trained for maximum number of cycles.
+* The cortical layer is then added with spatial pooler memory, which is trained for the maximum number of cycles.

 ```csharp
 .....
 layer1.HtmModules.Add("sp", sp);